oktaytuncay/Kubernetes/kubernetes.md

 #### Custom Controllers

 We created a CRT and then created the Flightticket object.
-What we need to do is to follow the status of the objects in etcd and perform operations such as flight ticket reservation, edit or cancellation.
+What we need to do is to follow the status of the objects in etcd and perform operations such as flight ticket reservation, edit, or cancellation.

-We can make such a requirement with a Custom Controllers.
+We can make such a requirement with Custom Controllers.

-So a controllers is any process or code that runs in a loop and is continuously monitoring the Kubernetes cluster and listening to events of specific objects being changed.
+So a controller is any process or code that runs in a loop and is continuously monitoring the Kubernetes cluster and listening to events of specific objects being changed.

 A custom controller can be developed by Python, but the preferred language for doing this is GO.